vishnuram1999/audits/Checklist.md

-# Smart-Contract-Auditing-Checklist
+# Smart Contract Auditing Checklist

 My checklist to smart contract auditing.

-- [ ] Read specification and documentation of project
+- [ ] Read specification and documentation of project.
+Identifying the SLOC.

 - [ ] Use a Visualizer to inspect the contracts in the protocol like [Surya](https://github.com/ConsenSys/surya).